nihil-momenti/cea/report/introduction.rst

            i.
 Remove all hypotheses *g* in G that are not consistent with *d*
            #.
 Add all descendants of each hypothesis *g* to G
            #.
 Remove from G any hypothesis that is more specific than another in G

+The largest change with this algorithm is in performance.
+The original algorithm removed hypotheses that do not cover/are inconsistent with the example while generalising/specialising the sets.
+This version keeps generalising and specialising these hypotheses until they are consistent, they will then be removed from the set as they are just a more general/specific version of one of the other hypotheses in the set.